Breathing dysfunction in Rett syndrome: Understanding epigenetic regulation of the respiratory network

 The possibility that monoaminergic transmission is decreased in RTT patients has been a subject of debate for more than 20 years.
 Initial studies reported that levels of norepinephrine, serotonin and their respective metabolites are severely decreased in postmortem brain tissues from patients with RTT (Riederer et al., 1985; Brucke et al., 1987; Lekman et al., 1989), with a tendency for more severe phenotypes in older patients (Lekman et al., 1989).
 These results were corroborated by analysis of cerebrospinal fluid samples from RTT patients (Zoghbi et al., 1985, 1989).
 However, other investigators failed to demonstrate deficits in serotonin and norepinephrine metabolites in cerebrospinal fluid of RTT patients (Perry et al., 1988; Lekman et al., 1990).
 More recently, a reduction in the level of tyrosine hydroxylase, the rate-limiting enzyme in catecholamine biosynthesis, was observed in the locus coeruleus region in the brain of one patient with RTT, suggesting hypoactivity of brain norepinephrinergic transmission (Saito et al., 2001).
 However, this observation has not yet been corroborated and more such studies are needed.
 As discussed above, Mecp2 null mice exhibit significant decreases in brainstem levels of norepinephrine and serotonin and these changes, in norepinephrine in particular, are thought to play an important role respiratory dysfunction (Viemari et al., 2005).
 Thus, it is critical, particularly given current efforts to develop RTT therapies that target noradrenergic signaling (see below), that the presence or absence of abnormalities in catecholamine metabolism in RTT patients be resolved.

 Glutamate is reported to be elevated in the cerebrospinal fluid (Hamberger et al., 1992; Lappalainen and Riikonen, 1996) and postmortem brain samples (Pan et al., 1999) from RTT patients.
 Substance P, on the other hand, is decreased in the cerebrospinal fluid (Matsuishi et al., 1997), and in the dorsal horn and intermediolateral column of the spinal cord, spinal trigeminal tract, solitary tract and nucleus, parvocellular and pontine reticular nuclei, the parabrachial complex and locus coeruleus, and, to a lesser extent in the substantia nigra, central gray of the midbrain, frontal cortex, caudate, putamen, globus pallidus and thalamus (Deguchi et al., 2000; Saito et al., 2001).
-Given the pivotal roles played by glutamate and substance P in regulation of respiratory function (Hilaire and Duron, 1999; Ramirez and Viemari, 2005), these findings, while still quite general, may be relevant to respiratory disturbances in RTT.
+Given the pivotal roles played by glutamate and substance P in regulation of respiratory function (Hilaire and Duron, 1999; Ramirez and Viemari, 2005), these findings, while still quite general, may be relevant to respiratory disturbances in RTT. - 10.
+Potential therapeutic targets for treatment of breathing dysfunction in RTT: preclinical studies in mice

 The mortality rate among RTT patients is significantly increased (up to 13 times) compared to the general population, and up to 26% of RTT patients may die suddenly due to cadiorespiratory failure (Kerr et al., 1997; Kerr and Burford, 2001).
 However, there are currently no treatments available for respiratory dysfunction in RTT.
 Therefore, a number of laboratories are actively working on preclinical development of potential therapies based on insights gained from mouse models of RTT.